-The best option is to schedule the transfer to happen one week prior to the end of the 30 day notice period.
-By doing so, you minimise the chance of downtime resulting from the 5 day cancellation period.
+The best option is to schedule the transfer to happen one week before the end of the 30-day notice period.
+Doing so minimises the chance of downtime resulting from the 5-day cancellation period.

 Do I need a new router?

-Store-bought routers should work with most NBN providers and will need to be re-configured to your new provider’s network with the settings they supply once your transfer is complete.
+Store-bought routers should work with most NBN providers and must be re-configured to your new provider's network with the settings they supply once your transfer is complete.

-Some routers just aren’t meant to be.
-We’ve gathered a list of routers which are known to be incompatible on the Pentanet network.
-You can check that out, here: Which modem/routers are incompatible with Pentanet services?
+Some routers just aren't meant to be.
+We've gathered a list of routers which are known to be incompatible with the Pentanet network.
+You can check that out, here: Which modem/routers are incompatible with Pentanet services ?

 Not sure which router to pick or unsure if yours is compatible?
 Our friendly, local team are always willing to lend a helping hand and find the best router for your needs or check compatibility.

-Do I need to be home for provider change over?
+Do I need to be home for the provider changeover?

 And that's all there is to it.
 Armed with our step-by-step guide, switching to WA's favourite superfast internet couldn't be easier!
 Ready to make the switch?
 Check out our reliable, local nbn™ plans here.